Luigi's Restaurant shooting

 On August 6, 1993, 22-year-old Fort Bragg soldier Kenneth Junior French, armed with two shotguns and a rifle, opened fire inside a Luigi's restaurant in Fayetteville, North Carolina, killing four people and injuring seven others.
 The case was featured in the 1997 documentary film Licensed to Kill.

 Shooting

 At around 10 p.m., French drove to the restaurant in a black truck.
 Wearing shorts and a fishing vest, French exited the truck carrying a pump-action shotgun.
 French then entered the restaurant through the kitchen at the back of the building and then began to yell about politics and homosexuality before opening fire indiscriminately.
-Four people were killed, and seven injured.
+He first shot the cook Willie McCormick, before Pete Parrous came over pleading for French not hurt anyone, as French shot Parrous in the face killing him.
+Pete’s wife Ethel screamed seeing French kill her husband, was soon shot in the face and was killed.
+Pete and Ethel’s daughter began screaming and was shot in the thigh.
+Wesley Cover pleaded with French not to hurt a pregnant woman, but was soon killed by him with the lady shot, but not fatally.
+James Kidd was covering his son under a table and was shot in the back by French killing him.
+His son was not harmed.
+In the aftermath, 4 people were killed and seven were injured.
 French was then shot and wounded by police lieutenant Bill Simons.